Should you tackle the famous Lost City with kids?

 This post is part of our series on Road Tripping Jordan with Kids – come and see more on our experiences in Wadi Rum, the Dead Sea and much more!

 Disclosures: We received a discount on our accommodation with Mövenpick Petra but this is not a sponsored post.
 All activities were paid for and all opinions, as always, are our own.
-There are affiliate links on this page which may earn us a small commission at no additional cost to you.
+There are affiliate links on this page that earn us a commission if a qualifying purchase is made.
 You can see our full disclosure policy here.

 © Our Globetrotters